spakin/gosp/docs/markup/expressions.md

 Expressions
 ===========

 The simplest Go code that can be included on a Web is at the level of an expression.
 Any [Go expression](https://golang.org/ref/spec#Expressions)—including constants, variables, operators, function calls, etc.—can be used.
 The only restriction is that the result be convertible to a `string`.
-In other words, if the expression can serve as argument to [`fmt.Sprintf("%v", …)`](https://golang.org/pkg/fmt/#Sprintf), it can appear within `?go:expr` markup.
+In other words, if the expression can serve as the argument to [`fmt.Sprintf("%v", …)`](https://golang.org/pkg/fmt/#Sprintf), it can appear within `?go:expr` markup.

 As a very simple example,
 ```html